Alazka2k/Short-Video-Creator-Simplified/Readme.md

 ## Usage

-1. Prepare your input CSV file in `data/input/input.csv`
+1. Prepare your input CSV file in `data/input/input.csv` with multiple prompts, one per line
 2. Set up your parameters in `data/input/parameters.json`
 3. Customize the initial prompt in `data/input/initial_prompt.txt`
 4. Run the application: